idelchi/godyl/docs/configuration/tools.md

   exit_on_error: false
 # List of tags to filter tools.
 tags:
-  - downloader
+  - env
 # Strategy for updating existing tools.
 strategy: none|sync|force
 # Skip the tool if the condition is met.
 skip:
-  - reason: "godyl is not available for Darwin"
+  - reason: "envprof is not available for Darwin"
     condition: '{{ eq .OS "darwin" }}'
 # The mode for downloading and installing the tool.
 # `find` will download, extract, and find the executable.